BELARUS: "Unaffordable" police fees stop Greek Catholic pilgrimage

 "The Decree is new to the authorities as well and, though they got used to working with politicians, they are not sure how to deal with religious organisations," Jehovah Witness spokesperson Pavel Yadlovsky told Forum 18 from Minsk on 22 August.
 "It is impossible to tar all events with one brush."

-Representatives of Orthodox, Catholic, Baptist and other Protestant communities reported to Forum 18 that no fees have been imposed on them under Decree No. 49 when they organised their events.
+Members of Orthodox, Catholic, Baptist and other Protestant communities told Forum 18 that no fees have been imposed on them under Decree No. 49 when they organised their events.

 Forum 18 found that Decree No. 49 is not applied to public events which religious communities organise together with the local authorities.
 Officer Lisovsky of Vitebsk Police confirmed to Forum 18 that in such cases the police are ordered to provide security during events free of charge.

 Fr Grishan complained that exempt events are holidays "which the state considers useful" and finds "desirable for spiritual and moral revival".